While some State archives are restricted for extended periods of time, there are avenues available to apply for access to these restricted records.

-- Post, fax, email or deliver the completed form to the relevant agency.
+- Post, email or deliver the completed form to the relevant agency.
 Each form contains details on where it should be lodged.

 - The agency may contact you for further to obtain information to assist in deciding if access will be granted.
 Exact details of this process will vary depending upon the agency and the sensitivity of the information required.
 In cases where information is required for family history purposes (eg. prisoner records) it may be necessary to obtain written authorisation from the person involved, or to prove direct descent in the case that the person is no longer alive - this is for the relevant agency to advise.

 - When a decision has been made you will be notified by the agency in writing.
 You will need to bring the letter of authorisation to the State Records Office to view these records.
-In a few circumstances a copy of the permission letter may be emailed or faxed to the SRO, but ultimately it is up to the client to retain the permission letter with them while viewing restricted records in the SRO.
+In a few circumstances a copy of the permission letter may be emailed to the SRO, but ultimately it is up to the client to retain the permission letter with them while viewing restricted records in the SRO.

 - If access to restricted material has been granted then it will be necessary to arrange for the retrieval of the items with State Records Office staff.
 Access to the items will be in accordance with normal State Records Office procedures.
 Further information on retrievals can be found on the Retrieval Times And Requests page.